maheswaramsubrahmanyam/C_language_notes/README.md

 ```
 📝 Both versions produce the same output.
 Use whichever is more readable or appropriate for your use case.<br>

--The ternary operator is a cleaner way to write simple if...else conditions.
+- The ternary operator is a cleaner way to write simple if...else conditions.

--Use it when a decision needs to be made between two values or expressions.
+- Use it when a decision needs to be made between two values or expressions.

--It helps make your code shorter and more concise.
+- It helps make your code shorter and more concise.

 - Tip: Avoid using ternary operators for complex logic — it may reduce code readability.